 One of the 3 Uphill sows has been mated again, but the other two are enjoying a wee rest and some time outdoors in the fresh air before being put ‘to work’ once more.
 This is Momma Turaco…

-There is now a facebook page dedicated to The Uphill Farm, if you would like to follow our progress.
+There is now a facebook page dedicated to The Uphill Farm.